Scientific Name

 Repot every 2 to 3 years in spring, well before the first new growth emerges.

 Propagation by stem cuttings is the easiest method used.
-Allow cuttings to dry a day before planting.
+Allow cuttings to dry for a day before planting.
 Stems must be laid (not buried) on gritty compost, and then they will root from the underside.
 It can also be grown from seeds.
 The seeds should be sown in spring in moist, sandy peat moss.

 Uses